 For many people‚ though‚ it’s getting that amount together.
 That’s where the refund comes in.
 The number of overall bankruptcies actually went down quite a bit from 2005 to 2006 – about 71 percent‚ from 2 million to about 600‚000.
 That’s because many people couldn’t get the funds together to pay some of those costs upfront.
 Now‚ though‚ those figures are rising again‚ and 1 million filed for bankruptcy in 2008.

-If this is a concern for you‚ our Los Angeles bankruptcy attorneys can help.
+If this is a concern for you‚ our Woodland Hills bankruptcy attorneys can help.
 We offer a free consultation to help you determine what your options are before you file anything.

-Tax refunds = more bankruptcy filings: study‚ By Tiffany Hsu‚ The Los Angeles Times
+Tax refunds = more bankruptcy filings: study‚ By Tiffany Hsu‚ The Woodland Hills Times